What Is Win-Win Negotiation?

-Another innovative strategy to maximize your resources effectively is to use a neutral third party to help both parties tease out all goals and interests.
+Another innovative strategy to maximise your resources effectively is to use a neutral third party to help both parties tease out all goals and interests.
 In addition, you can ask this third party to suggest an agreement, or for ways in which to improve your existing agreement.
-Each side should of course have the option to veto the third party's proposals if they uncover better alternatives.
+Each side should of course have the option to veto the third party’s proposals if they uncover better alternatives.
 A third party proposal can bring a number of benefits:

 - An experienced negotiation expert will often suggest options and proposals that neither party thought of.

 - Both parties can safely share more sensitive information.
 Since information is the building blocks required for creative alternatives, this in itself can open doors that were previously not seen.
 The resultant outcome is more win-win by leaving little to no gold on the table.

 - Trust is fostered under the experienced third independent party’s direction.
 Often parties don’t share suspicions openly with each other.
 This format of negotiation is conducive to sharing doubts.

 - Mistakes are mitigated against, with a third party looking out for both sides’ interests.
 This prevents one sided gains and fosters a free thinking creative process, and of course reduces risks.

 We need to appreciate that not just any agreement leads to a win-win scenario or outcome in our negotiations.
 In reality, very few negotiations reach this aspirational and theoretical ideal.
 Time constraints all too often straight-jacket how long and far we can explore.
 Attitudes, positions and skills set invisible boundaries that constrain what we see as possible.
 Win-win deals are more likely when set up correctly through effective use of framing, research and building relationships at the right levels.
 If a win-win approach is appropriate, it’s essential that we remember to pursue a win-win agreement for both parties.

 Resource: win-win negotiation case study illustrates many of the above points.

 - J. Lewicki, A. Litterer, W.Minton, M. Sauders, ‘Negotiation’, 2nd Edition, Irwin,(1994).